brandon-mai/brandon-mai/README.md

 #### What I Do
 - 📚 Research topics that spark my curiosity.
 - 🛠️ Build sometimes useful, sometimes questionable stuffs.
-- 💻 Blogging at [my blog](https://vietbaomai.com/).
+- 💻 Blog at [my blog](https://vietbaomai.com/).
 Much appreciated if you can check it out!

 ---